ESA Governance Upgrade 2025

 How Were These Proposals Developed?

-Below, learn more about the ESA Governance Upgrade proposal, including how the proposal was updated based on member feedback in 2025.
+Below, learn more about the ESA Governance Upgrade concepts that are basis for the proposed Bylaws amendments, including how the concepts were updated based on member feedback in 2025.

 The proposed ESA Governance Upgrade focuses on simplifying the Governing Board structure, elevating volunteer leaders with critical skillsets, and enabling the Society to better respond to change.